USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 touch pipelines/03_hello_publishdir.nf
 ```

-**Concept:** Work-directory hashes are great for Nextflow, terrible for humans. `publishDir` copies (or links) outputs to a friendly location.
+**Concept:** Work-directory hashes are great for Nextflow, terrible for humans. `publishDir` copies (or links) outputs to a more human-friendly location.

 **Script contents:**